evennia/evennia/docs/source/Contribs/Contribs-Overview.md

 ### `extended_room`

-_Contribution - Griatch 2012, vincent-lg 2019_
+_Contribution - Griatch 2012, vincent-lg 2019, Griatch 2023_

-This extends the normal `Room` typeclass to allow its description to change with time-of-day and/or season.
-It also adds 'details' for the player to look at in the room (without having to create a new in-game object for each).
-The room is supported by new `look` and `desc` commands.
+This extends the normal `Room` typeclass to allow its description to change with time-of-day and/or season as well as any other state (like flooded or dark).
+Embedding `$state(burning, This place is on fire!)` in the description will allow for changing the description based on room state.
+The room also supports `details` for the player to look at in the room (without having to create a new in-game object for each), as well as support for random echoes.
+The room comes with a set of alternate commands for `look` and `@desc`, as well as new commands `detail`, `roomstate` and `time`.

 [Read the documentation](./Contrib-Extended-Room.md) - [Browse the Code](evennia.contrib.grid.extended_room)